Campuses and locations

 Environmental engineering.
 Be part of the solution.

-At UON we train engineers capable of solving the biggest global challenges.
-As an environmental engineer you may help rehabilitate land damaged by mining or work on the clean-up of an oil spill that threatens local ecosystems.
+At UON we train environmental engineers capable of solving the biggest global challenges.
+As an environmental engineering graduate from UON, you may help rehabilitate land damaged by mining or work on the clean-up of an oil spill that threatens local ecosystems.
 You could even help prevent inundations on one of the world’s fast growing cities.

 What is environmental engineering?
-Environmental engineers apply their knowledge of chemistry, geomechanics, hydrology and land surface processes to find solutions for complex environmental problems, such as water pollution and soil erosion.
-They’re responsible for developing sustainable engineering practices that have a profound impact on our health and quality of life.
-They work with other specialists to optimise the use of resources and minimise long-term impacts on the environment.
+Environmental engineering students learn to apply their knowledge of chemistry, geomechanics, hydrology and land surface processes to find solutions for complex environmental problems, such as water pollution and soil erosion.
+By studying a range of courses in environmental engineering and related fields, they learn to develop sustainable engineering practices that have a profound impact on our health and quality of life.
+They learn to work with other specialists to optimise the use of resources and minimise long-term impacts on the environment.

 Why combine engineering with science?
 Complete these two bachelor degrees in just five years – deepen your technical skills with a major in advanced chemistry or biology.
 Chemistry and biology are both fundamental to engineering and a deeper knowledge of these sciences can help you solve more complex engineering problems.
 This advanced theoretical background will also open up opportunities in research and development.